0

 Deconsecrated, it was used for dwellings, shops and stores, and at the beginning of the 20th century it was covered by other edifices.
 Later, it was restored and the external additions removed.

-Text imported from Wikipedia article "Rotonda di San Lorenzo" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Rotonda di San Lorenzo" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants